MitchellGerdisch/tesla-lightshow/README.md

   - Create LightShow folder
   - In that folder put the .fseq and .wav (or .mp3) folders from the show you created.
   - Change their names to be "lightshow.fseq" and "lightshow.wav" on the stick.

-- Download the folder structure as per instructions in link above.
-- Download xlights app
-- Start up xlights
-  - WITHIN xlights you will need to make the left pane narrower to be able to see the 3D Preview checkbox.

-# Things to Know About

-- In Sequencer:

-  - There's a "single strand" effect that can be used to make chasing lights and stuff like that.

-- Sub Models are your friend
-  - Using the tesla_node2light_mapping files you can create submodels that represent subsets of lights and stuff.